AirborneFluff/fl-navbar/projects/lib/README.md

 ## Example of HTML Use

-See the demo project within this git repository
+See the demo project within the Github repository